dr-mushtaq/Computer-Vision/ReadMe.md

 * Anybody interested in learning and contributing to computer Vision repository
 * There are no hard prerequisites other than a dedication to learning
-* Some experience with the following will be beneficial:
+* Some experience with the following will be beneficial:,C++ Programming, Basic of Computer
-C++ Programming
-Basic of Computer
-* Make sure you do not copy codes from external sources because that work will not be considered.
-Plagiarism is strictly not allowed.
 * You can only work on issues that have been assigned to you.
 * If you want to contribute the algorithm, it's preferrable that you create a new issue before making a PR and link your PR to that issue.
 * If you have modified/added code work, make sure the code compiles before submitting.